 For SendGrid to send transactional emails on your behalf from Pro Production or Staging environments, you must configure your DNS settings to include the three SendGrid subdomain DNS entries.
 Each SendGrid account is assigned a unique

 TXT record which is used to authenticate outbound emails.

 CNAME records provided to you in the support ticket.

 v=spf1 include:u17504801.wl.sendgrid.net -all

 You can select between automated and manual security when setting up an authenticated domain.
 If you choose automated security, SendGrid manages your DKIM and SPF records automatically.
-This means that when you add a new dedicated sending IP address to your account, SendGrid updates your DNS settings and DKIM signature immediately.
+When you add a new dedicated sending IP address to your account, SendGrid updates your DNS settings and DKIM signature immediately.
 If you turn off automated security, you are responsible for updating your DKIM signature anytime you change your sending domain.

 Example automated security enabled:

 m1._mydomain.com | TXT | k=rsa; t=s; p=<public-key>

 After domain authentication is set up, SendGrid automatically handles Security Policy Framework (SPF) and DKIM records for you.
 After SendGrid provides the